Pol-User Accounts and Acceptable Use

 This policy applies to all University workforce, faculty and student members (including, but not limited to: faculty, staff, students, temps, trainees, volunteers, and other persons as deemed appropriate) while conducting/performing work, teaching, research or study activity using University resources and includes all facilities, property, data and equipment owned, leased and/or maintained by the University or affiliates

-Persons using university resources (users) are responsible for lawful and appropriate use of computing facilities and devices.
+Persons using university resources (users) are responsible for lawful and appropriate use of computing facilities, accounts, and devices.
 All users must abide by the University's Information Security Policies and Standards.
 University business must be conducted utilizing university-authorized systems.

 Computing resources are for all users.
 Users must respect the usage rights of others that use UofL resources.